-This course is suitable for compliance officers, HR staff, legal advisors, IT administrators, marketing professionals, company secretaries, directors and anyone with a responsibility for managing data or advising on data protection issues.
+This course will benefit any staff working in HR, IT, compliance, operations and finance, as well as legal advisors, marketing professionals, company secretaries, directors and anyone with a responsibility for managing data or advising on data protection issues.

 A detailed knowledge of the current law is not essential to attend this course.

 Linda Bazant is a Barrister, specialising in corporate and media law, with special emphasis on compliance and corporate governance.
 She advises major blue-chip companies on the implementation of legal process and procedures.
 Linda is currently focused on advising businesses of the new GDPR and has spoken extensively on the subject.
 She also provides GDPR audits, training and delivers regular webinars.